Chase opens first retail branch in Wyoming on Dell Range

 Chase is also growing, and once it opens another branch in Montana later this summer, it will have locations in all 48 contiguous U.S. states.
 The new Cheyenne branch features innovative technology and a state-of-the-art layout to serve both individuals and businesses – with self-service transaction areas, two interior ATMs, one drive-through ATM and one ATM outside the branch.

 The branch will be open 9 a.m. to 5 p.m.
-Monday through Friday and 9 a.m. to 2 p.m. on Saturdays, though ATMs are accessible 24/7.
+Monday through Friday and 9 a.m. to 2 p.m.
+Saturday, though ATMs are accessible 24/7.

 But as branch manager Amanda Colletti said, Chase hopes to be more than just a bank to the Cheyenne community.
-Already, they’ve volunteered with Habitat for Humanity’s latest veterans build and are kicking off the July 15 WyoGives virtual Day of Giving with a $5,000 donation to Climb Wyoming.
+Already, they’ve volunteered with Habitat for Humanity’s latest Veterans Build and are kicking off Wednesday’s WyoGives virtual Day of Giving with a $5,000 donation to Climb Wyoming.

 “We at Chase are deeply committed to having a meaningful impact on the communities that we serve,” Colletti said.

-Whether it's a student opening their first checking or savings account or a long-time employee who is planning for retirement, Duncan said the Chase branch will be there to help every step of the way.
+Whether it’s a student opening their first checking or savings account or a long-time employee who is planning for retirement, Duncan said the Chase branch will be there to help.

 “It’s just always so good to see progress and move in this direction,” Steenbergen said.
 “Cheyenne is the anchor of the north end of the Front Range, and we’ve got all kinds of cool things happening.
 But as you guys – who have national presence that can get big things done – put down roots in our community, we are very grateful for it.”